OussamaSlimani/DevSecOps-internship/scrum/backlog.md

 - [ ] Add OWASP ZAP to the web application project pipeline: Integrate it into your existing pipeline.
 - [ ] Documentation for OWASP ZAP.

-## Monitoring and Logging
+## Infrastructure as Code (IaC)

-- [ ] Learn the basic concepts of Monitoring and Logging.
+- [ ] Learn the basic concepts.
-- [ ] Search monitoring tools (Prometheus and Grafana).
+- [ ] Explore IaC tools like Terraform.
+- [ ] Deploy a sample infrastructure using Terraform scripts.
-- [ ] Install and configure Prometheus in your development environment.
+- [ ] Learn version control for infrastructure configurations.
-- [ ] Retrieve metrics from Prometheus.
+- [ ] Integrate Terraform with your CI/CD pipeline for automated deployments.

+## Cloud deployment

-- [ ] Install and Configure Grafana in your development environment.
+- [ ] Deploy the application to a production environment.
-- [ ] Create custom dashboards in Grafana to visualize Prometheus metrics.
+- [ ] Create documentation for the cloud deployment process.
-- [ ] Configure alerts in Grafana based on Prometheus metrics.

-## Dockerhub

-- [x] Learn how to push an image to Dockerhub
-- [x] Add the final stage of pushing the image to Dockerhub